Jimmy Savile

-Early life
+Early life and work

-Savile, born in Consort Terrace, in the Burley area of Leeds, West Riding of Yorkshire, was the youngest of seven children (his elder siblings were Mary, Marjory, Vincent, John, Joan, and Christina) in a Roman Catholic family.
+Savile, born in Consort Terrace, in the Burley area of Leeds in the West Riding of Yorkshire, was the youngest of seven children (his elder siblings were Mary, Marjory, Vincent, John, Joan, and Christina) in a Roman Catholic family.
 His parents were Vincent Joseph Savile (1886–1953), a bookmaker's clerk and insurance agent, and his wife, Agnes Monica Kelly (1886–1972).
 His paternal grandmother was Scottish, whilst his mother was of Irish descent.
 Savile grew up during the Great Depression, and later claimed that he "was forged in the crucible of want."
 He described his father as "scrupulously honest but scrupulously broke."

 Savile's mother believed he owed his life to the intercession of Margaret Sinclair, a Scottish nun, after he recovered quickly from illness, possibly pneumonia, at the age of two when his mother prayed at Leeds Cathedral after picking up a pamphlet about Sinclair.
 Savile went to St Anne's Roman Catholic School in Leeds.
 After leaving school at the age of 14 he worked in an office.
-At the age of 18 during the Second World War he was conscripted to work as a Bevin Boy and worked in coal mines, where he reportedly suffered spinal injuries from a shot-firer's explosion and he spent a long period recuperating, wearing a steel corset and for three years walking with the aid of sticks.
+At the age of 18, during the Second World War he was conscripted to work as a Bevin Boy and worked in coal mines, where he reportedly suffered spinal injuries from a shot-firer's explosion; he spent a long period recuperating, wearing a steel corset and for three years walking with the aid of sticks.
 Following his colliery work, Savile became a scrap metal dealer.
-Savile started playing records in dance halls in the early 1940s, and claimed to be the first DJ.
-According to his autobiography, he was the first to use two turntables and a microphone at the Grand Records Ball at the Guardbridge Hotel in 1947, although his claim to have been the first is untrue; twin turntables were illustrated in the BBC Handbook in 1929 and advertised for sale in Gramophone magazine in 1931.
-He became a semi-professional sportsman, competing in the 1951 Tour of Britain cycle race and working as a professional wrestler.
+Savile also started playing records in dance halls in the early 1940s, and falsely claimed to be the first DJ — in his autobiography, he professed to have been the first to use two turntables and a microphone at the Grand Records Ball at the Guardbridge Hotel in 1947, although his claim to have been the first was untrue: twin turntables were illustrated in the BBC Handbook in 1929 and advertised for sale in Gramophone magazine in 1931.
+It was also around this time that he became a semi-professional sportsman, competing in the 1951 Tour of Britain cycle race and also working as a professional wrestler.

 Savile lived in Salford from the mid-1950s to the mid-1960s, the later period with Ray Teret, who became his support DJ, assistant, and chauffeur.
 Savile managed the Plaza Ballroom on Oxford Street, in Manchester city centre, in the mid-1950s.
 When he lived in Great Clowes Street in Higher Broughton, Salford, he was often seen sitting on his front door steps.
 He managed the Mecca Locarno ballroom in Leeds in the late 1950s and early 1960s as well as the Mecca-owned Palais dance hall in Ilford, Essex, between 1955 and 1956.
 His Monday evening records-only dance sessions (admission one shilling) were popular with local teens.
 It was while at Ilford that Savile was discovered by a music executive from Decca Records.